This roasted carrot soup is loaded with wonderfully spicy North African flavours and is topped with crispy sumac coated chickpeas!

 - Mix together the olive oil, harissa paste, zaatar, salt, and pepper.

-- Top and tail the carrots, peel and cut the onion into wedges then place on a baking sheet.
+- Top and tail the carrots and palce on a baking sheet.

-- Coat the carrot, onion and garlic with the harissa and olive oil mix then roast in the oven at 200°C or 400°F for an hour.
+- Roast in the oven at 200°C or 400°F for an hour.

-- Remove the vegetables from the oven and place in a blender along with the vegetable stock and blend.
+- Remove the vegetables from the oven and place them in a blender along with the vegetable stock and blend.

 Nutrition Information: